DIDSR/RAMAC/README.md

 ## Getting Started

-User manual and examples can be found in the ![RAMAC Documentation][https://ramac.readthedocs.io/en/latest/] pages.
+User manual and examples can be found in the [RAMAC Documentation][https://ramac.readthedocs.io/en/latest/] pages.

 ## Authors
 - Subrata Mukherjee